PLUMERIA PRESS BOOKS

 Francisco Ruiz García and Maria Rey García

-re-immigrated to California where they worked in the agricultural industry on their ranch
+emigrated to California, where they worked in the agricultural industry on their ranch

 Their other Ruiz siblings remained in Spain